mtulio/provider-certification-tool/docs/user.md

 | Compute       | 3     | 4   | 16       | 100          |
 | Dedicated Test| 1     | 4   | 8        | 100          |

-*Note: These requirements are higher than the [minimum requirements](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-minimum-resource-requirements_installing-bare-metal) in OpenShift product documentation due to the resource demand of the certification tests.*
+*Note: These requirements are higher than the [minimum requirements](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-minimum-resource-requirements_installing-bare-metal) for a regular cluster (non-certification) in OpenShift product documentation due to the resource demand of the certification environment.*

 #### Environment Setup <a name="standard-env-setup"></a>